johan-st/go-image-server/README.md

 - 2023-06-09: crop instead of stretch images
 - 2023-06-12: add info page and have lru keep basic stats
 - 2023-06-12: fix bug with Size.String()
+- 2023-06-13: update info and add info for specific image

 ### April & May 2023